irhrhd/Irhrhds-Website/README.md

 <center><p style="color:green">This is where my profile is <a href="https://github.com/irhrhd">irhrhd</a> feel free to follow me if you'd like too. my favorite thing to do is code in my free time (i.e code on github)
 <body style="background-color:black;">
 <center><p style="color:green">Check out this awesome repo on github <a href="https://github.com/Prodigy-Hacking/ProdigyMathGameHacking">here</a> this is a repo about hacking prodigy if you like PMG.
 If you like that then you'll my account giveaway repo me and my friend made.
 You can check that out <a href="https://github.com/CRobbins0867/ProdigyHacking--MobileHacking">here</a>
-<center><p>If you want to learn more about me check out my about me page.
-If you like hacking prodigy then join the repo above.
+<center><p style="color:green">If you want to learn more about me check out my about me page.
+If you like hacking prodigy then join the repo above or if you like hacking in general.
 If you need to contact me go to my contact page.</p></center>